CodrixWorkspace/KnowledgeBase/articles/spring_boot_lombok.md

 - **Combine Annotations Wisely** : You can use combinations like `@Value` and `@Builder` to create immutable objects with builder patterns.
 - **Consistent Use** : Establish team conventions for Lombok usage to maintain code consistency

 Lombok is a powerful tool that, when used effectively, can significantly boost productivity in Spring Boot applications.
 By reducing boilerplate code, developers can focus on business logic and write cleaner, more maintainable code.
-However, it’s essential to understand the implications of using Lombok and adhere to best practices to avoid potential pitfalls
+However, it’s essential to understand the implications of using Lombok and adhere to best practices to avoid potential pitfalls.